Scyano/Binarization/README.md

 ## License

-Binary is available under the MIT license.
+Binarization is available under the MIT license.
 See the LICENSE file for more info.